zeyang-shen/maggie/README.md

 ```

 ### Command lines
 All the command line tools are stored in the 'bin' directory.
-Below is an example of using one of the commands:
+Below is an example of using MAGGIE with FASTA files as inputs:
 ```
 cd maggie
-python ./bin/compute_score_diff.py -h
+python ./bin/maggie_computation_fasta_input.py ./examples/data/ENCODE_K562_CTCF/CTCF_orig.fa ./examples/data/ENCODE_K562_CTCF/CTCF_mut.fa -o . -p 1
 ```